inf112-v19/Sky7/README.md

 - BoardGenerator
     - Tests that BoardGenerator can read a random Json file, and that the height and width is correct.
+- BoardTests
+    - Tests that the you can retrieve information correctly from Board.
+    - Tests that the movement of the robots on the board is correct follow the rules.
+- FlagTest
+    - Basic check for flag values
+- RoboTest
+    - Checks that RoboTile rotates correctly
 - ProgramDeck
     - Test that the values of ProgramDeck matches the number of different cards as shown in the rulebook